Plawres Sanshiro

-Plawres Sanshiro (プラレス3四郎, Puraresu Sanshirō) is a Japanese manga series written and illustrated by Jirō Gyū.
+Plawres Sanshiro (プラレス3四郎, Puraresu Sanshirō) is a Japanese manga series written by Jirō Gyū and illustrated by Minoru Kamiya.
 It was serialized in the Akita Shoten magazine Weekly Shōnen Champion from 1982 to 1985.
 An anime television series adaptation was broadcast from 1983 to 1984.
+The name is a shortened derivative of "Plastic Model Wrestling Sanshiro" and the visuals of the characters, in particular the PlaWrestler robots, were different from the manga.

 Overview

 The story is about a young boy named Sanshiro Sugata and his miniature PlaWrestler pocket robot with super LSI circuit named Juohmaru.
 Initially, the show was about Sanshiro's battles with Juohmaru against other PlaWrestlers in robot battle tournaments that were a hybrid blend of modern professional wrestling, hi-tech robot wars and Japanese noh theatre.

 As the series went on, its focus shifted to Sanshiro exploring the possible uses of PlaWrestling technology in medical implants, and his clash against those who wished to use it for military purposes instead.

 Characters

 Sanshiro's group

 Sanshiro is the series' protagonist and a PlaWres modeler.
 His PlaWrestler, Juohmaru (柔王丸 Jūōmaru), is custom-made.
-Initially, Sanshiro is an ambitious rookie, and his overconfidence and brashness leads to several mistakes that he sometimes does not get out of.
-As the series, progresses, Sanshiro learns to think more rationally and consider the benefit of others rather than only his own.
+Initially, Sanshiro is an ambitious rookie, and his overconfidence and brashness leads to several mistakes.
+As the series, progresses, Sanshiro learns to think more rationally and care for others.

-Kyoko's is Sanshiro's friend and possible love interest.
-She is assistant judo instructor at the Sugata family dojo.
-She is energetic and outspoken and does not hesitate to scold Sanshiro whenever he makes a mistake.
-Kyoko works at her family's eatery business and can drive a motorcycle.
+Kyoko is Sanshiro's friend and later love interest.
+She is an assistant judo instructor at the Sugata family dojo.
+An energetic and outspoken girl, she does not hesitate to scold Sanshiro whenever he makes a mistake.
+Her PlaWrestler is (桜姫, Sakurahime).